Astronomy (magazine): Articles and columns

 Astronomy publishes articles about the hobby and science of astronomy.
 Generally, the front half of the magazine reports on professional science, while the back half of the magazine presents items of interest to hobbyists.
 Science articles cover such topics as cosmology, space exploration, exobiology, research conducted by professional-class observatories, and individual professional astronomers.
 Each issue of Astronomy contains a foldout star map showing the evening sky for the current month and the positions of planets, and some comets.

-The magazine has regular columnists.
-They include science writer Bob Berman, who writes a column called “Bob Berman’s Strange Universe”.
-Stephen James O'Meara writes “Stephen James O’Meara’s Secret Sky,” which covers observing tips and stories relating to deep-sky objects, planets, and comets.
-Glenn Chaple writes "Glenn Chaple’s Observing Basics", a beginner's column.
-Phil Harrington writes "Phil Harrington’s Binocular Universe", about observing with binoculars.
+The magazine has had a number of regular columnists for many years.
+They have included science writer Bob Berman, who wrote a column called “Bob Berman’s Strange Universe” between January 1992 and February 2024.
+Stephen James O'Meara wrote “Stephen James O’Meara’s Secret Sky”, which covered observing tips and stories relating to deep-sky objects, planets, and comets from March 2007 until May 2025.
+Glenn Chaple wrote "Glenn Chaple’s Observing Basics", a beginner's column between January 2003 and December 2022.
+Phil Harrington wrote "Phil Harrington’s Binocular Universe", about observing with binoculars from June 2005 to May 2009 and from July 2016 to February 2024.
+As of February 2026 all four authors are listed as contributing editors.
+The "Observing Basics" column returned in August 2023 under the authorship of Molly Wakeling.
 "Telescope Insider" interviews people who are a part of the telescope-manufacturing industry.

 In each issue of Astronomy magazine, readers will find star and planet charts, telescope observing tips and techniques, and advice on taking photography of the night sky.

 The magazine also publishes reader-submitted photos in a gallery, lists astronomy-related events, letters from readers, news, and announcements of new products.

 Astronomy may include special sections bound into the magazine, such as booklets or posters.
 Recent examples have included a Messier Catalog booklet, poster showing comet C/2006 P1 (McNaught) and historical comets, a Skyguide listing upcoming sky events, a Telescope Buyer's Guide; a poster titled "Atlas of Extrasolar Planets"; and a poster showing the life cycles of stars.